DatWillthing/Convert-IOCs-Into-Signatures/README.txt

 * Copy the Convert-IOCs-Into-Signatures directory and all of its dependencies to your desktop or working directory.
 * You have two options of how to use the script.
 If one doesn't work, try the other:

+IMPORTANT
+* If you do not has excel you can only use .CSV files.
+* Check the files you're inputting to make sure the Headers aren't "Column", if they are simply delete the top row.

 GUI
     1.)
 Through the GUI, open up the Convert-IOCs-Into-Signatures directory.
     2.)
 Right Click the SignatureScript.ps1 and click the "Run as Powershell" option.